ranjanrajukumar/Interview/README.md

 .NET (C#) Interview Questions and Answers
-This document contains a collection of 50 interview questions related to .NET and the C# programming language, aimed at assessing candidates at various levels of expertise.

-For more content like this be sure to join 15,500+ engineers to my TheCodeMan.net Newsletter

-These are only technical questions, it is not guaranteed that you will pass the interview if you know all the questions.

 Basic
 What is .NET?
 Can you explain the Common Language Runtime (CLR)?

 What is the difference between managed and unmanaged code?
 Explain the basic structure of a C# program.
 What are Value Types and Reference Types in C#?